yugabyte/yugabyte-db/docs/content/latest/integrations/apache-spark/java.md

 ## Using JSONB

-You can use the `jsonb` data type for your columns. `jsonb` values are processed using the [Spark JSON functions](https://spark.apache.org/docs/3.0.0/sql-ref-functions-builtin.html#json-functions).
+You can use the `jsonb` data type for your columns.
+JSONB values are processed using the [Spark JSON functions](https://spark.apache.org/docs/3.0.0/sql-ref-functions-builtin.html#json-functions).

 The following example shows how to select the phone code using the `get_json_object` function to select the sub-object at the specific path: